+Bear in mind what works for one, might not work for the other.
 They say that no two babies are the same and that’s definitely true with my two mini-explorers.
 My first, Nova, was pretty chilled out, whereas my recent newborn, Kit, has colic so she pretty much cries all the time when she’s awake.

 It was personally recommended to us.
 Not only are all of the reviews great (from parents in a similar situation), but it folds flat and is super lightweight.
 It’s perfect for carting from room to room and ideal for taking on our travels.
 It also looks a lot more stylish than some of the garish ones.

 It’s not quite the miracle cure we were hoping for, but it often soothes her enough to give us a bit of light relief.

-Joolz Essentials Blanket
+5. Joolz Essentials Blanket

 The Joolz Essentials Blanket is a great one because it helps with regulating temperatures and absorbs moisture.
 It’s a good one for travels as it can be used for both stroller naps and sleeping through the night.

-Mamas & Papas Travel Changing Mat
+6. A Travel Changing Mat

-Mini-Explorer Milestone Cards
+7. Mini-Explorer Milestone Cards

 They’re photo props – basically like the monthly milestone cards you commonly get for babies, but these ones celebrate all those exciting travel firsts – first flight, passport, train ride etc. The reverse is a postcard so I’ll be capturing all the precious details of the trips too.
-You can read more about them and see lots of pics Shop Mini-Explorer Milestone Cards.
+You can read more about them and see lots of pics here – Shop Mini-Explorer Milestone Cards.

-This carrier seems to have the longest name in the world and the most buckles!
-It’s not the prettiest of carriers, but it’s the only one that I seem to get on with (and I tried a lot).
+The We Made Me Pao Papoose carrier seems to have the longest name in the world and the most buckles!
+It’s also not the prettiest of carriers, but it’s the only one that I seem to get on with (and I tried a lot).
 Most importantly for me, it feels sturdy and secure.
 I don’t worry that I’ve put it on the wrong way or that baby isn’t correctly positioned.